 — kinetic_friction: The kinetic friction between the nut and the adjacent washer or part.

 — clipped_to: If this attribute is given, the nut is fixed with a clip, or it is clinched, or it is a clip itself.
-It is then clipped to the flange partner with the index given as attribute value (see clause 7.4.2.2).
+It is clipped to the flange partner with the index given as attribute value (see 7.4.2.2).
 If this attribute is missing, the nut is not clipped.
 The nut and the clip share a common part code, i. e. they are regarded to be one single part;

-— fixed_to: If this attribute is given, the nut is firmly fixed by welding or clinching to the flange partner with the index indicated by the attribute’s value (see clause 7.4.2.2).
+— fixed_to: If this attribute is given, the nut is firmly fixed by welding or clinching to the flange partner with the index indicated by the attribute’s value (see 7.4.2.2).
 If this attribute is missing, the nut is not fixed.

 — strength_property_class: strength according to applied standard within a unique part supplier or OEM.